saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/rejectShipmentItem.md

 *   **`shipmentItemSeqId` (String):** The sequence ID of the specific item within the shipment.

 ### Workflow
+*   If Shipment is not in SHIPMENT_INPUT status then call reinitializeShipment.
 *   Delete ShipmentPackageContent
 *   Delete ShipmentItem
 *   With OrderId and OrderItemSeqId find PickListOrderItem and move it to rejected status